TheTexta/obsidian-main/Learning/How to learn.md

 * Scaffolding: Start off using worked examples and easy problems when learning a topic and work from there.
 Watching or reading through worked examples when starting a new topic is good for getting an understanding of the process behind the solution.
 Reducing cognitive load when learning the steps individually as the [[schema]] is already put in place.
 Once a scaffold is in place, increasing complexity is essential for proper understanding and long term memorisation of a topic.
 * Its worth mentioning the modality effect which describes how the mind processes audio and visual information separately.
 The short term memory has separate holds for audio and visual data.
 Therefor by maximising both your more effective in your learning.
 You can also work between the two, preventing overloading.
 * Review content before its introduction.
 This allows for decreased germane cognitive load during the lecture as you already have a general idea of the topic and can focus on the important information.
+* **Trying to remember stuff without reference to it is the best way to quickly memorise a topic.** This is known as the [[Free Recall]] technique and is a form of [[active learning]].

+## Darren Chai - How to take notes
+* Question how the content relates to what you already know.
+* How am I going to be tested on the topic?
+* What is the professor about to say?
+By asking this question your able to come up with the idea the teacher is attempting to convey *by yourself*, which increases the cognitive load and engagement with the content.
+*